-Supervisor Katie Rice was raised in Mill Valley, spent her early adult years (and started her own family) in west Marin before moving to San Anselmo in 1995 where she has lived ever since.
-Her parents, Jim and Pam Lloyd imprinted on their four children the importance of education, civic engagement, and environmental stewardship--values which have informed Katie's involvement in community work as a resident of Marin, and her service in county government first as aide to Supervisor Hal Brown and as County Supervisor the past seven years.
+Supervisor Katie Rice was raised in Mill Valley and spent her early adult years (and started her own family) in west Marin before moving to San Anselmo in 1995 where she has lived ever since.
+Her parents, Jim and Pam Lloyd, imprinted on their four children the importance of education, civic engagement, and environmental stewardship—values which have informed Katie's involvement in community work as a resident of Marin, and her service in county government first as aide to Supervisor Hal Brown and as County Supervisor the past seven years.

 Katie graduated from Tamalpais High School in 1978 and received degrees in Liberal Studies and English from Sonoma State University.
-She worked as a freelance writer for local press and financial publications before working in local government.
+Before working in government, she worked as a columnist and features writer for local North Bay press and business publications.
 She is a graduate of the Marin Environmental Forum.